Content Moderation

 Moderating the content passed to or generated by your Large Language Model (LLM) applications is an important component to securing your GenAI application and protecting your users.

-Lakera Guard can be used to ensure that your applications are not generating harmful or embarrassing content, as well as flagging if your users are trying to use your application to produce offensive content or help with dangerous or illcit activities.
+Check Point AI Guardrails can be used to ensure that your applications are not generating harmful or embarrassing content, as well as flagging if your users are trying to use your application to produce offensive content or help with dangerous or illicit activities.

-Our content moderation works best when combined with Lakera Guard’s prompt defense to holistically secure LLM interactions.
+Our content moderation works best when combined with AI Guardrails’ prompt defense to holistically secure LLM interactions.
 This defense in depth ensures that the LLM isn’t being manipulated or hacked into outputting moderated content.

-Due to the sensitive nature of the contents, we do not document specific examples of what our content moderation flags here.
+Due to its sensitive nature, we do not document specific examples of what our content moderation flags here.

 We are always actively improving our detectors and working to increase accuracy and reduce bias.
 If you experience any issues or would like to provide feedback, please reach out to support@lakera.ai.